Group Visits to Monk's House

 Planning your group visit

-Monk's House will be welcoming group visits from March 23 - October 30, 2016 during our normal opening hours Wednesday through to Sunday and on bank holidays.
+Monk's House will be welcoming group visits from 5 April - 29 October 2017 during our normal opening hours Wednesday through to Sunday and on bank holidays.
+Groups are free to wander around the house and garden at their leisure.
+There is no timed ticket entry at Monk's House.

-If you would like to arrange a group booking with us please give us a call on 01273 474760 or alternatively send us an email at email@example.com.
+If you would like to arrange a group booking with us and take advantage of our group admission charges, please give us a call on 01273 474760 or alternatively send us an email at email@example.com.
+Group admission charges only apply to pre-booked groups.

 Explore the property that became the country home of Leonard and Virginia Woolf and the place that inspired the writing of so many of Woolf's major works.
 Soak up the atmosphere of this literary home as you walk amongst the Bloomsbury paintings and furniture decorated by Woolf's artist sister Vanessa Bell and her artistic companion, Duncan Grant.